nsg-ethz/mini_internet_project/README.md

 We are thankful to the following ETH students who helped us developping the platform during their studies:
 - Martin Vahlensieck, 2021 (BGP policy analyzer and auto-completion in the ssh container)
-- Denis Mikhaylov, 2020 (Implementation of RPKI)
+- Denis Mikhaylov, 2020 (Implementation of RPKI, his code is available in the `rpki-dev` branch, we plan to merge it in the `master` branch in Spring 2022)

 ### Disclaimer